compcommlab/oembeddings/README.md

 - Drop raw feather files into `raw_data`
 - Copy `.env.template` to `.env`
 - Set your SQL Connect string in the `.env`
     - For testing, just use the default which is a sqlite database with the filename `database.db`
 - Install latest version of [fasttext](https://github.com/facebookresearch/fastText/) (see their documetnation)
+- *Important*: Set the path to the `fasttext` binary in your `.env` file
-- **Optional**: Install spaCy for sentence splitting.
+- *Optional*: Install spaCy for sentence splitting.
 Download spacy model: `python -m spacy download de_core_news_lg`

 # Scripts